crypticmeta/adderral_auction/README.md

 ## WebSocket Debug Window

-The WebSocket Debug Window is currently visible in all environments (production included) as a temporary measure.
-See `frontend/src/components/AppProviders.tsx` where `showDebug` is set to `true`.
+By default the WebSocket Debug Window is shown in non-production builds and when testing flags are enabled.
+See `frontend/src/components/AppProviders.tsx` where `showDebug = isDev || !!env.testing`.

-Previously, it was enabled only when `NEXT_PUBLIC_APP_ENV!=production`.
-If you need to restore that behavior, change `showDebug` back to `isDev || !!env.testing` in `AppProviders.tsx`.

 Additional controls exposed in the Debug Window: